junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 ### THD Atmos may be 7.1.4
 TRUE.
 Some studios choose 12 objects for Atmos THD or use a fixed 7.1.4 render.
 Supposedly this is easier/faster for authoring software such as Scenarist Ateme Titan or Sony Blu-print since it doesn't need a 2nd pass for spatial coding.
 Another benefit is reduced bitrate.

-XX disney 714

 ### Disney uses 7.1.4

+TRUE, somewhat.

-FALSE, mostly.
-In the past only 712 was possible, convert to 714 for authoring.
-No 714 is available in the DOlby Renderer.
+- BD: In the past only 712 was possible, converted to 714 for authoring.
+Now, mixes are rendered to 714 for BD.
+- Streaming: A object mix with 16 elements could be heard, since streaming platforms [typically require]() ADM.

 https://www.avsforum.com/threads/the-official-dolby-atmos-thread-home-theater-version.1574386/post-61202305 712 in 714